John Randolph Hearst: Dorothy Hart Hearst

 Hearst's first marriage was to Dorothy Hart Hearst.
 Their marriage ended after Hart divorced and sued him in 1932, citing "extreme cruelty" from Hearst.

 Gretchen Wilson Hearst

-Hearst remarried to Gretchen Wilson Hearst; their marriage ended in 1938 when Wilson divorced him and won custody of their son, John Randolph Hearst Jr. (Wilson later married Woolworth Donahue (Jesse (Woolworth) Donahue's son).
+Hearst's second marriage was to Gretchen Wilson Hearst.
+Their marriage was short lived, and ended in 1938 when Wilson divorced him and won custody of their son, John Randolph Hearst Jr. (Wilson later married Woolworth Donahue (Jessie May Woolworth Donahue's son).

 Fanne Wade Hearst

 Hearst remarried for a final time to Fanne Wade Hearst, and in 1946, the couple purchased the former estate of Henry Anderson in Flower Hill, New York.

 Children

-Hearst had four children, including John Jr., who served a company executive and director who represented this branch of the family among the trustees.
+Hearst had four children, including John Jr., who served as a company executive and director who represented this branch of the family among the trustees.